tkn-tub/ns3-gym/src/lte/doc/source/lte-design.rst

             *AND* neighbour becomes better than `threshold2`
    ======== ======================================================

-Two main conditions to be checked in an event-based trigger are *entering condition* and *leaving condition*.
+Two main conditions to be checked in an event-based trigger are the *entering condition* and the *leaving condition*.
 More details on these two can be found in Section 5.5.4 of [TS36331]_.

-Event-based trigger can be further configured by introducing hysteresis and time-to-trigger. *Hysteresis* (:math:`Hys`) defines the distance between the entering and leaving conditions in dB.
+An event-based trigger can be further configured by introducing hysteresis and time-to-trigger. *Hysteresis* (:math:`Hys`) defines the distance between the entering and leaving conditions in dB.
 Similarly, *time-to-trigger* introduces delay to both entering and leaving conditions, but as a unit of time.

-*Periodical* type of reporting trigger is not supported, but can be easily replicated using event-based trigger.
-This can be done by configuring the measurement in such a way that the entering condition is always fulfilled, for example by setting the threshold of Event A1 to zero (the minimum level).
+The *periodical* type of reporting trigger is not supported, but its behaviour can be easily obtained by using an event-based trigger.
+This can be done by configuring the measurement in such a way that the entering condition is always fulfilled, for example, by setting the threshold of Event A1 to zero (the minimum level).
 As a result, the measurement reports will always be triggered at every certain interval, as determined by the `reportInterval` field within ``LteRrcSap::ReportConfigEutra``, therefore producing the same behaviour as periodical reporting.

-In contrast with 3GPP standard, the current model does not support any cell-specific configuration.
+As a limitation with respect to 3GPP specifications, the current model does not support any cell-specific configuration.
 These configuration parameters are defined in measurement object.
 As a consequence, incorporating a list of black cells into the triggering process is not supported.
-Moreover, cell-specific offset (i.e. :math:`O_{cn}` and :math:`O_{cp}` in Event A3, A4, and A5) are not supported as well.
+Moreover, cell-specific offset (i.e., :math:`O_{cn}` and :math:`O_{cp}` in Event A3, A4, and A5) are not supported as well.
 The value equal to zero is always assumed in place of them.

 Measurement reporting
 ---------------------

 This part handles the submission of measurement report from the UE RRC entity to the serving eNodeB entity via RRC protocol.
-Several assumptions apply:
+Several simplifying assumptions have been adopted:

  - `reportAmount` is *not* applicable (i.e. always assumed to be infinite);